coinop-logan/zap-trails/first-writeup.md

 Or imagine a long-form format.
 What could you compose and see the income slowly ramp up for, over days and weeks?

 A nuanced view on an over-politicized topic, spreading through people who are equally tired of the tribal shit.
 A blueprint for a 3d printed widget among 3d printer enthusiasts.
 A piece of software.
 A song.
 A mashup.
 A series.
+A scoop.

-All, of course, completely outside of the game of copyrights and DRM.
+Content is monetized, without legacy methods such as ads, copyright, DRM, etc.

 ## What Now?

-I believe the above is a cornucopia that
+I believe the above is a cornucopia that, if adopted by a subset of the Nostr community,
-* Simplifies and empowers content curation in an elegant way that aligns with the principles of decentalized social networks
+* Supercharges content curation and discovery, in a way that aligns with Nostr's values
 * Neuters spam
 * Puts zaps center-stage, encouraging a massive uptake in zapping as a regular use of content consumption
 * Allows content creators to make money with mindblowing effectiveness and rapidity